 At the moment when the conflict impacts in the brain, the affected brain cells send a command to the corresponding body cells to stimulate the production of specialized breast gland cells to produce more milk for the ailing child.
 Even if the woman is not breast feeding the event still triggers the onset of this response as it has been doing so over millions of years.
 As long as the mother is conflict active the breast cells will keep multiplying, forming a “glandular breast tumor”.
 By systematically analyzing hundreds of brain scans of patients with breast cancer, Dr. Hamer clearly established that cancer of the breast glands always has to do with worries or arguments within what a woman considers to be her “nest”, e.g. her home, her children, her partner, her pet, her workplace.

-While the glands of the breasts are affected when a woman suffers a "mother-child-nest-conflict", the milk ducts will react when she encounters a separation conflict, for example if her child, or her mother, or her partner was "torn from her breast".
-Since the milk ducts are controlled by the sensory cortex in the cerebrum (new brain), the tissue will respond differently: during the conflict active phase, the milk canals show small ulcers with the biological purpose to widen the diameter of the ducts to aid the discharge of milk that is no longer required.
+While the glands of the breasts are affected when a woman suffers a “nest-worry conflict”, the milk ducts will react when she encounters a “separation conflict”, for example if her child, or her mother, or her partner was “torn from her breast” (separated from a loved one she intensely cares for).
+Since the milk ducts are controlled by the sensory cortex in the cerebrum, the tissue will respond differently: during the conflict-active phase, the milk ducts show small ulcers with the biological purpose to widen the diameter of the ducts to aid the discharge of milk that is no longer required.
 As soon as the conflict is resolved the ulcerated tissue will be replenished.
-Conventional oncology calls this cell proliferation that occurs during the healing phase an "intra-ductal carcinoma".
+Conventional medicine calls this cell proliferation that occurs during the healing phase an “intra-ductal carcinoma”.
 German New Medicine offers a different view.
-After having carefully observed Nature's biological laws for more than two decades, Dr. Hamer can assure us that such a "healing tumor" is a harmless lump that will slowly degrade during the healing process.
+After having carefully observed Nature's biological laws for more than two decades, Dr. Hamer can assure us that such a “healing tumor” is a harmless lump that will slowly degrade during the healing process.

 © 2006 by Caroline Markolin, Ph.D.